'Africa Beyond Aid' - President Nana Akufo-Addo's vision for the continent

 This message of this mission comes at a key point as the UK redesigns its post-Brexit trade and investment policies.
 The President and guest speakers will highlight some new areas of opportunity and specific policy initiatives to facilitate investment and trade flows.

-Journalist and barrister Afua Hirsch will moderate a discussion responding to the President’s remarks and highlight the importance of mobilising the skills of Africans in the diaspora, with a panel of guest speakers including Afrobeats artist Fuse ODG (also Ghana’s Tourism and Cocoa Ambassador).
+A panel of guest speakers will then respond to the President’s remarks and highlight the importance of mobilising the skills of Africans in the diaspora.
 For many years, remittances, skills and technology transfers have had an impact on African countries that far exceeds foreign aid.
 The event will be a platform for dialogue on business opportunities, partnerships, and mobilising the diaspora across several sectors.

 Presented by the Royal African Society and supported by WorldRemit and DeCharles.